SPIX23/shaiya-solutions/databases/readme.md

 **contents**

-* clean sql databases that are compatible with ep3, ep4, and ep5 server files and able to be used with sql 2014 or greater
+* clean sql databases that are compatible with ep3, ep4, ep5, and ep6

 **notes**